What’s it like to live in the United States? Read this Expat Interview and discover a story of Priya – an expat in Fremont, California.

 People are pretty open here, and you can easily make friends with them.

-I love meeting new people at the parks when the kids enjoy their outdoors time.
-Especially love the way parents mingle with others when they are with their little ones in the park or the library.
+I love meeting new people at the parks when the kids enjoy their outdoor time.
+I especially love the way parents mingle with others when they are with their little ones in the park or the library.

 Although it is noticeable that everyone goes well together, certain festive activities depend on our culture, and at those times, we tend to celebrate with people who understand our culture.